• Skip to primary navigation

 • Wash and soak black chickpeas in water for around 7-8 hours or overnight.

 • Put the soaked chickpeas, salt, and water in a pressure cooker.
-Cook on a medium flame till 9-10 whistles of the cooker.
+Put on the lid of the pressure cooker.
+Cook on medium heat till 9-10 whistles of the cooker.
 The chickpeas should be cooked without losing their shape.
+Allow the pressure to get released naturally.

 • Put roughly chopped onions, garlic, and ginger in the grinder and make a paste.
 Take out the paste in a bowl and keep it aside.